Stéphane Roy (composer)

 Born in Saint-Jean-sur-Richelieu, Roy earned both a doctorate degree in electroacoustic composition and a PhD in musicology from the Université de Montréal.
-He is the author of L'analyse des musiques électroacoustiques: Modèles et propositions (published 2003, Paris), a book on electroacoustic music analysis.
+He is the author of L'analyse des musiques électroacoustiques: Modèles et propositions (published 2003, Paris; 2003-04 Prix Opus — Book of the Year), a book on electroacoustic music analysis.
+He has taught composition, auditory perception and electroacoustic music analysis in various universities and music conservatories, in Québec and abroad.
+Once in a while he gives lectures on electroacoustic music analysis.